Download: Sexual Exploitation Leaflet [PDF]

 Download: Designated Safeguard Lead (DSL) Job Description [PDF]

-Download: Attendance and Punctuality Policy [PDF]
+View our Attendance and Punctuality Policy on our Policies page

 Keeping Safe at St Matthew’s Catholic Primary School